ishubin/schemio/README.md

 '#abc'                  // matches anything with id abc '~Browser'              // by name "Browser"
 'self'                  // self
-'&reset'                // anything marked as part of 'reset' grouped
+'&reset'                // anything marked as part of 'reset' group

 ```